 Various purchasing decisions are already informed by sustainability.
 For example, the university’s purchasing of electricity takes ecological criteria into consideration: 100% hydropower (market-based approach) is purchased for the main buildings on campus.

 HSG undertakes various efforts to reduce emissions beyond the aforementioned emission hotspots.
-Many of those projects are student-driven, such as the implementation of an environmental impact labelling in the university canteen.
+Many of those projects are student-driven, such as the implementation of an environmental impact labelling in the university canteen which has been introduced in 2024.

 Since 2007, HSG has been certified for the near-natural design of its landscape by the Nature & Economy Foundation, which promotes nature in residential areas and recognises exemplary areas and environmental planning.
 In the last years, various efforts were undertaken to further increase the biodiversity on campus, such as façade greenings or replacements of non-indigenous species with indigenous ones.